T-T-Team/TarkovCraft-HealthSystem/README.md

 Pain relief post-process shader
 ![pain-relief](https://cdn.modrinth.com/data/sodxIUKj/images/3daecfff3a60d5e939bef47a3d7e3821229821c7.png)

+There is also a rescue system that allows you to save your friends after they've been killed by hostile mobs.
+Simply approach the player and use First Aid Kit to heal them, and they should wake up soon.
+Hostile mobs won't attack downed players.

 ## For mod/modpack developers
 The health system is designed to be fully editable/configurable via datapacks, which means that you can add support for